CityOfNewYork/ACCESS-NYC/wp-content/mu-plugins/wp-config/README.md

 ### Configuration

 The package comes with a sample config directory `/config-sample`.
 Copy the directory, place into the `mu-plugins`, and rename to `config`.
 In the directory you'll find the following files:

-`wpengine-snapshot.php` - This is where configuration and special scripts will go for your WP Engine ".staging" or "non-live" environments.
-It becomes required if the `is_wpe_snapshot()` exists and returns true.

-`wpengine.php` - This is where configuration and special script will go for your WP Engine production or "live" sites.
-It becomes required if the `is_wpe()` exists and returns true.
-[Read more about determining WP Engine environments](https://wpengine.com/support/determining-wp-engine-environment/).

 `development.php` - This is a sample file that would be required if you set the `WP_ENV` constant to `development`.
 You can add as many environments as you would like, but you need to set them (see below).